MA: Strategic Communication

 Academic Program Requirements

-The MASC combines the flexibility of engaging online coursework with two in-person Saturdays.
-This approach allows working professionals the flexibility needed to accommodate busy work schedules and provides an opportunity to develop relationships with faculty mentors and peers through in-person meetings.
+The MASC combines the flexibility of engaging online coursework with a small amount of required attendance on campus (four total days).
+This approach allows working professionals the flexibility needed to accommodate busy work schedules and provides an opportunity to develop relationships with faculty mentors and peers through on-campus weekends.

 33